wildec2/java-rest-assured-framework/README.md

 ## Rest Assured
-BaseApi.java specifies how are the requests are made.
+BaseApi.java specifies how are the requests are made using Rest-Assureds RequestSpecification.
 ```
 RequestSpecification requestSpecification = new RequestSpecBuilder()
             .setBaseUri(BASE_URL)